 Music Styles: Electronic Music (Mainly Techno)

-Line-Up: TBA
+Lineup: TBA

-05. 3000 Grad Festival
+06. 3000 Grad Festival

 Electronic music festival with bands and live performances